jacksanford1/mysite/content/posts/tech-post.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jsanford9292/12.embed?showlink=false" height="525" width="100%"></iframe>
 {{< /rawhtml >}}

 I hope you enjoyed this walkthrough.
 If you're working on a similar project, feel free to hit me up.
 Or if you have questions about any methods in this article or in my notebooks, please reach out as well.
 I would especially enjoy suggestions on improvements to this project!
-You can find my contact here [coming soon].
+You can find my contact [here](https://jacksanford.me/about/).